square/connect-api-examples/connect-examples/v2/node_orders-payments/models/README.md

 Defines a class that abstracts the data for a single Square [Order](https://developer.squareup.com/docs/api/connect/v2#type-order) object.

-## pickup-times.js
+## delivery-pickup-times.js

-Defines a class that abstracts the pickup time info.
-All pick up times are relative to an instance of the javascript Date object which records the current time.
+Defines a class that abstracts the pickup or delivery time info.
+All times are relative to an instance of the javascript Date object which records the current time.